Ukasz09/Code-katas/MarsRoverKataTDD/README.md

 Remote Controlled Ship Kata
 ===========================

-Develop an program that moves a ship around Earth seas.
+# Work in progress

+> Develop an program that moves a ship around Earth seas.
 Earth is represented as a grid.

 Following requirements should be fulfilled one at a time using TDD approach.